Malivil/TTT-Randomat-20/README.md

 \
 _ttt_randomat_jesters_ - Default: 1 - Whether this event is enabled.\
 _ttt_randomat_jesters_min_players_ - Default: 0 - The minimum number of players required for this event to start.\
-_ttt_randomat_jesters_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.
+_ttt_randomat_jesters_weight_ - Default: -1 - The weight this event should use during the randomized event selection process.\
+_ttt_randomat_jesters_selectable_ - Default: 1 - Whether this should be selectable by events trying to randomly trigger another event.

 ## Opposite Day
 Swaps movement keys to their opposites (e.g. Left is Right, Forward is Backward) and swaps the Fire and Reload keys.\